 I have to confess something embarrassing.
-Even though I have been to Barcelona quite a lot of times, I have not yet visited Sagrada Familia.
+Even though I have been to Barcelona quite a lot of times, I haven’t visited Sagrada Familia yet.
 I am sorry, Gaudí!
 But you are expensive!

 Luckily, though not the cheapest city in Spain, Barcelona also has a heap on offer for those on a budget.
 Read on to discover 5 amazing things to do in Barcelona for free.

 01 | Enjoy the Best Views of Barcelona in Bunkers del Carmel – Turó de la Rovira

 Sitting 262 meters above sea level, Turó de la Rovira (aka Bunkers del Carmel) offers the best views of Barcelona for free.
 This heritage space contains the remains of an anti-aircraft battery built in 1937 that helped to defend Barcelona from air attacks during the Spanish Civil War thanks to its 360º panoramic view.